 The incremental transaction price described in the paragraph above was recorded as deferred revenue given that the Company identified one single combined performance obligation under ASC 606, which includes the licenses to the New Variants, research services and participation in the joint steering committee ("JSC").
 Revenue is being recognized using the input method based on actual costs incurred as a percentage of total budgeted costs as the Company completes its performance obligation.
-Based on the current estimated timelines, the deferred revenue is expected to be recognized as revenue over approximately one to two years from December 31, 2021.
+Based on the current estimated timelines, the deferred revenue is expected to be recognized as revenue in 2023.